60 Second Lemon Law Assessment™

 At Kahn & Associates, we’ve been helping drivers get compensation, refunds, and replacement vehicles for nearly three decades.
 Even if your vehicle doesn’t meet the exact criteria of the Pennsylvania Lemon Law, you may still qualify under federal warranty laws and other legal protections.

 Don’t let ongoing repairs cost you time, money, and peace of mind.
-Let us fight to get you the justice and relief you deserve.
+Let our Pennsylvania lemon law lawyers fight for the justice and relief you deserve.

 If you’ve purchased or leased a defective vehicle in Pennsylvania, you may be protected under the Pennsylvania Lemon Law.
 This law requires manufacturers to repair substantial defects that affect the use, value, or safety of your vehicle—within the first 12 months or 12,000 miles, whichever comes first.
 If they fail to do so after a reasonable number of attempts, you may be entitled to a full refund or replacement vehicle.